t-geindre/golem/README.md

 Golem uses a layers system.
 This allows to render and update entities in a specific order.

-Layers are identified by a `golem.LayerID` type, which is just an alias for `int`.
+Layers are identified by a `golem.LayerID` type, which is just an alias for `uint8`.

 You can define layers as follows: